How Hippies Saved Physics

 Quantum physicists knew that what the pioneers discovered was so deeply strange, answers to its mysteries needed philosophical as well as scientific resolutions.

-How do you settle questions brought on by the new knowledge that everything we thought we knew about the world, for centuries, was wrong?
+How do you settle questions brought on by fresh understanding that everything we thought we knew about the world, for centuries, was wrong?

 How to save truths undermined by a fiercely energetic and possibly chaotic foundation hidden, until now, below the surface?